NMDimitriou/HyMetaGrowth/README.md

 4. Once you have set the ICs, the experimental data, and the parameters open the `doall_test.sh` file.
-This file executes 3 files; the `main_parent` file is responsible for loading and unloading the ICs and experimental data to the shared memory.
+This file executes 3 files; the `main_parent` file is responsible for loading and unloading the ICs and experimental data to the shared memory, and the `main` that executes the simulation.
 The `main_parent` file takes the following input format

-  >./main_parent < start or stop >   < directory of the ICs and experimental data >    < common prefix of the ICs/data files >
+  ./main_parent < start or stop >   < directory of the ICs and experimental data >    < common prefix of the ICs/data files >

-    where the *start* argument loads the data, and the *stop* argument unloads the data.
   The accepted filename format for the ICs and experimental data files is
 < common prefix >_D#.bin (for example AN_D0.bin for data at day 0, AN_D2.bin
 for data at day 2 etc).